 Similarly, in the thermal sector a remnant Drude-like mode $\omega^\ast_{\text{therm}}$ survives from the mesoscopic physics.
 As we have seen this is a different mode than the remnant Drude-like mode in the electrical sector.
 Since all such novel Effective Medium type modes should interact, because they exist in region of non-zero local $\mu(x)$, simplicity argues that it is the level repulsion between this mode and the remnant Drude mode $\omega^\ast_{\text{elec}}$ that causes the offset of the latter at $\delta \mu=0$.
 At the same time, it is the vanishing of the residue of each respectively that causes only one of them to arise in the respective transport currents.

 On top of this novel emergent Drude-like mode of mesoscopic Effective Medium origin, we do recognize the same characteristics underlying 2D charge neutral quantum critical transport as in 1D.
-In the AC electrical conductivity $\sigma(\omega)$ at intermediate frequencies we see the Umklapped sound mode at $\omega = G/\sqrt{2}$.
-In contrast to 1D lattices, at temperatures \mbox{$T\gg G$} the Umklapped sound mode now disappears.
-One possible explanation is that though the lattice is irrelevant and therefore more important at higher $T$, the coupling that allows sound from the energy channel to communicate with electrical transport does weaken at higher $T$.\footnote{It appears that the Umklapp sound pole moves to the upper half of the imaginary plane for $T\gtrsim 2 G$, signaling a dynamical lattice instability.
-Similar such sort local chemical potential lattice type instabilities are known to occur in Bose-Einstein condensates in optical lattices (known as dynamical or modulational instabilities as opposed to thermodynamic instabilities), see e.g., \cite{sarloUnstableRegimesBoseEinstein2005,tasgalSoundWavesModulational2015}.
-We have not investigated this further.}
+In particular, in the AC electrical conductivity $\sigma(\omega)$ at intermediate frequencies, we still see the Umklapped sound mode at $\omega = G/\sqrt{2}$.

-\subsection{DC Magnetotransport in 2D charge-neutral lattices}
+\subsection{DC magnetotransport in 2D charge-neutral lattices}

 A novel aspect of 2D transport is that we can now also consider transport in the presence of a background perpendicular magnetic field $B_z$.
 We limit our discussion to DC transport only, due to the complexity of the linearized equations of motion for the time-dependent perturbations in the case of $B\neq 0$.\footnote{A text file containing the simplified equations of motion and horizon boundary conditions for the perturbations totals about 40 MB.}